ArciaJ/MachineLearning/README.md

 MachineLearning
 ===============
-all practice about machine learning
+all practices about machine learning